Kobe Bryant Dead in Helicopter Crash at Age 41

 Kobe was married to Vanessa Bryant and in addition to Gianna, they had three other daughters—Natalia, 17; Bianka, 3; and 7-month-old baby Capri.

-The Sikorsky S-76 helicopter crashed amid foggy conditions into a hillside near an intersection in area north of Malibu State Park.
-A small brush fire erupted and firefighters quickly extinguished it while other emergency workers searched the wreckage for survivors.
-The Los Angeles Sheriff's Department posted on Twitter photos of the crash site.
+The Sikorsky S-76 helicopter crashed amid foggy conditions.
+A small brush fire erupted at the crash site and firefighters quickly extinguished it while other emergency workers searched the wreckage for survivors.
+The Los Angeles Sheriff's Department posted on Twitter photos of the aftermath.

-Scores of fans have flocked to the area, many waving Lakers flags from their cars.
-Many have also tried to pay their respects to Kobe at Staples Center, home of the Lakers, but the venue has been closed to the public and the surrounding area blocked off due to the 2020 Grammys that will take place Sunday evening.
+Scores of fans have flocked to the area, many waving Lakers flags from their cars, as well as Staples Center, home of the Lakers.
+The the venue has been closed to the public due to the 2020 Grammys that will take place Sunday evening, and fans have erected a makeshift memorial at the nearby L.A.
+Live complex.

 The 18-time All-Star with the Lakers often commuted via private helicopter from his home in the Newport Beach area to Staples Center in Downtown Los Angeles during his time in the NBA.